Azure/sap-hana/deploy/v2/USAGE.md

 1. To review/inspect the provisioned resources navigate to the `test_rg` resource group of your configured Azure subscription in Azure portal.
    By default, all the provisioned resources (excluding the service principal) are deployed into the same resource group.

-1. To easily delete the provisioned resources, run the following utility script with an input template name (e.g. `single_node_hana`, `clustered_hana`):
+1. To easily delete the provisioned resources, run the following utility script with an input template name (e.g. `single_node_hana`):

    ```text
    util/terraform_v2.sh destroy <template_name>